mel-rob/sales_engine/README.md

 # Sales Engine API

-Sales Engine is a RESTful API that provides access to 33 unique endpoints built from imported sales data.
+Sales Engine is a RESTful API that provides access to 33 unique record, relationship, and business intelligence endpoints for multiple related resources using ActiveRecord and PostgreSQL.

-Technologies: Ruby on Rails, PostgreSQL, RSpec
+Technologies: Ruby on Rails, ActiveRecord, PostgreSQL, RSpec

 ## Schema Design